 for a darker cake (optional)

-- Put chopped dates, sugar, bi-carb soda, salt, syrup, butter, walnuts in a mixing bowl.
+- Put chopped dates, sugar, bicarbonate of soda, salt, golden syrup, butter, and walnuts in a mixing bowl.

 - Add boiling water and mix well.
 Allow to cool for a couple of minutes.

-- Then add beaten egg, followed by the sifted flour and cocoa.
+- Then add beaten egg, followed by the sifted flour, mixed spice and cocoa.